 Many people opt for a lightweight zip-up fleece sweater as their hiking midlayer for the upper body.

-We’re loving Cotopaxi’s range of eco-conscious fleeces, like their bright Teca full-zip men’s and women’s fleece jackets.
+As an example, check out Cotopaxi’s range of eco-conscious fleeces, like their bright Teca full-zip men’s and women’s fleece jackets ($110).

 Puffy insulated jacket (either a synthetic or down jacket)

-Synthetic or down puffy insulated jackets such as this Patagonia Nano Puff insulated jacket are very popular for hiking as they’re so versatile and lightweight.
+Puffy insulated jackets such as this Patagonia Nano Puff insulated jacket ($250) are very popular for hiking as they’re so versatile, lightweight and last for years and years.

 These synthetic insulated jackets are also available in lots of different colors (not just black).